sniyaz/csci-110-su24/about.md

 ## Course Description

-For computer science, engineering, mathematics, and other science students.
-Introduction to Java language and object-oriented programming with Java as well as general concepts and techniques of computer programming.
-Topics include Java expressions, flow control, functions and program structure, Java classes, overloading, object references, inheritance, Java library packages, exceptions, file I/O, applets, event handling, multithreading.
-Prerequisite: Completion of CSCI 110.
-4 units (3 lecture units and 1 lab unit).
+Computer hardware and software.
+General computer organization and information representation.
+Binary and hexadecimal number systems.
+Algorithm design and problem-solving techniques.
+Introduction to programming using a high level language, in our case Python.

 ## Textbooks and Materials

-The textbook we use in this course is **Java Software Solutions -- Foundations of Program Design by J. Lewis and W. Loftus, 9th Edition, Pearson**.
+The textbook we use in this course is **Starting Out with Programming Logic and Design and C++/Java/Python Language Companion by Tony Gaddis, Sixth Edition, 2023, Pearson**.

-The only other material I expect you to have access to is a computer with a Java compiler.
-If you don't have a personal laptop, you can use the machines in the Math/CSCI computer lab.
+The only other material I expect you to have access to is a computer that can run Python.

-That said, I *strongly* recommend having access to a personal laptop and bringing it with you to class: it's much easier as a student to be able to take your work home and work on it when off-campus.
 You can check out the Mt.
 SAC [laptop loaner program](https://www.mtsac.edu/studenttech/laptoploanerprogram.html) for help with this.
 If you are still having trouble getting access to a personal laptop and feel that it's impacting your learning in this course, send me an email: I can try my best to find another way (although I can't promise anything).
 My goal in this course is to give everybody an opportunity to succeed regardless of personal resources or other privileges.

 ## Grading